m-labs/artiq/doc/manual/getting_started_mgmt.rst

     Both IPv4 and IPv6 are supported.
 See also the individual references :mod:`~artiq.frontend.artiq_master`, :mod:`~artiq.frontend.artiq_dashboard`, and :mod:`~artiq.frontend.artiq_client` for more details.

 You may also notice that the master has created some other organizational files in its home directory, notably a folder ``results``, where a HDF5 record is preserved of every experiment that is submitted and run.
-The files in ``results`` will be discussed in greater detail in :doc:`using_interactivity`.
+The files in ``results`` will be discussed in greater detail in :doc:`using_data_interfaces`.

 Running the dashboard and controller manager
 --------------------------------------------